 Introduction to Master's-Level Study

-The Introduction to Master's-Level Study (Academic Threshold Concept) introduces you to the concepts and skills required for successful study of the Master’s programmes delivered by the Centre for Professional Practice.
+The Introduction to Master's-Level Study (Academic Threshold Concept) introduces introduces you to the concepts and skills required for successful study of the Master’s programmes delivered by Digital and Lifelong Learning.
 This is an online short course, attendance is not required.

 To access it you will be using the University of Kent's Virtual Learning Environment.
 This is a self-guided study resource comprising two parts plus a third part for those wishing to gain academic credit.

 - Part I: an introduction to the skills needed to research and write assignments at Masters' level.